 Survey your repeat customers.
 Consider distributing a quick, easy-to-complete survey to your most valued customers, seeking details on why they keep coming back, what they like about your business, what areas might be worth improving, and any other thoughts they might have.
 Be sure the format you choose for the survey (email, website, social media) makes it convenient for them to respond.
 Offering a discount on their next purchase is a good incentive for them to do so.

 Highlight customers in your communications.
 Customers often need to be politely reminded that your business exists.
-You can distribute an email newsletter that's short on self-promotion but long on customer-centric news and features.
-Or, you could interview a loyal customer and feature them on your website, in your newsletter, and in other promotional materials.
+Distribute an email newsletter that focuses on customer-centric news and features.
+Interview loyal customers and feature them on your website, in your newsletter, and in other promotional materials with their permission.

 Say "thank you" and stay in touch.
-It's not always practical, but some business owners commit to replying to every email and call they receive.
-A brief, personalized response (even when no specific business issue or concern is involved) speaks volumes about the value you place on staying in touch with both customers and the people in your professional network.
-Another approach is having an automated "thank you" message appear with every product fulfillment or in a separate, follow-up email.
+After a sale (or any customer interaction), a brief, personalized "thank you" speaks volumes about the value you place on staying in touch with both customers and the people in your professional network.
+Have an automated "thank you" message appear with every product fulfillment or in a separate, follow-up email.
 Just be careful to word this message in a way that avoids coming off as generic or insincere.